When failure is too costly, I step in

 Principals feel exposed

-and require external authority to reset the dynamic and drive resolution
+decision-makers require external authority to reset the dynamic and drive resolution

-beyond the stated technical or legal issues
+pinpointing the human and political friction points beyond financial, technical or legal issues

-Take control of the negotiation dynamic
+Taking control of the dynamic

-Lead the process through to a clear close
+Leading to a clear close

-Depending on the situation, I act either:
+Depending on the situation, I act as:

-as lead negotiator
+lead negotiator

-as a neutral mediator
+neutral mediator

-My involvement is high-intensity but time-bound
+My involvement is high-intensity and time-bound

 Experience and Authority